Bone cyst: History

-Aneurysmal bone cysts are benign neoformations which can affect any bone.
-More than half occur in the metaphysis of long bones (especially femur and tibia) and between 12 and 30% in the spine.
-They were described in 1893 by Van Arsdale, who called these lesions "homerus ossifying haematoma".
-In 1940 Ewing used the term "aneurismal" to describe these lesions.
-Jaffé and Lichtenstein first coined the term "aneurismal cyst" in 1942 In 1950 they modified this term to "aneurismal bone cyst".
+Aneurysmal bone cysts were described in 1893 by surgeon William Van Arsdale, who called these lesions "homerus ossifying haematoma".
+In 1940, pathologist James Ewing used the term "aneurismal" to describe these lesions.
+Pathologists Henry Jaffé and Louis Lichtenstein first coined the term "aneurismal cyst" in 1942.
+In 1950, they modified this term to "aneurismal bone cyst".
 They may be associated with bone tumors.
+Simple bone cysts were first recognized as a distinct entity in 1910.
+Jaffe and Lichtenstein also provided a detailed discussion of simple bone cysts in 1942.
+Traumatic bone cysts were first described by oral surgeons Carl D. Lucas and Theodor Blum in 1929.